nathgilson/Google-Workspace-Addon-Boilerplate/readme.md

 npm install axios
 ```

-Important: Since Google Apps Scripts projects don't let you easily reference external files, this project will bundle an entire app into one HTML file.
+Important: Since Google Apps Scripts projects don't let you easily reference external files, this project will bundle an entire app into one .gs file.
 This can result in large files if you are importing large packages.
 To help split up the files, you can grab a CDN url for your package and declare it in the [webpack file, here](./webpack.config.js#L157).
 If set up properly, this will add a script tag that will load packages from a CDN, reducing your bundle size.

 ### Modifying scopes

-The included app only requires access to Google Spreadsheets and to loading dialog windows.
-If you make changes to the app's requirements, for instance, if you modify this project to work with Google Forms or Docs, make sure to edit the oauthScopes in the [appscript.json file](./appsscript.json).
+If you modify this project to work with Google Forms or Calendar, make sure to edit the oauthScopes in the [appscript.json file](./appsscript.json).

 See https://developers.google.com/apps-script/manifest for information on the `appsscript.json` structure.